The short answer

 For a basic local service business in Utah, a fair 2026 budget usually looks like this:

-• Ecommerce or custom functionality: budget separately.
-Selling online, bookings, subscriptions, portals, automations, and inventory tools can change the math quickly.
+- Ecommerce or custom functionality: budget separately.
+Simple payments and small storefronts can move fast, while large catalogs, subscriptions, portals, automations, and inventory tools change the math quickly.

 Why the price range is so wide